johnspray74/ReactiveCalculator/README.md

     If you can't make Git work, you can download a zip file from this repository.

-3. Create a folder on your PC to clone the project.
+3. Using Windows Explorer, go to a folder on your PC to clone the project.

 4. Inside the folder right click and select "Git Bash" from the context menu
     ![Open_GitBash](/images/Open_GitBash.PNG)